 My association with Domke bags goes back to their earliest days.
 When I first became interested in photography, the brands serious photographers lusted after were Domke, Billingham and Lowe Pro.

-Billingham's were the Rolls Royce of bags, Domke's were the character filled journalists bags (designed by one) and the Lowe pro bags were the work horse problem solvers.
+Billingham's were the Rolls Royce of bags, loved by world travellers and still a favourite of many.
+Domke's were the character filled photo journalists bags (and designed by one) and the Lowe pro's were the work horse problem solvers and outdoor expedition bags.

-None of the brands had a lot of choice, Domke being the worst (best?) offender, with only the F2 at first, then F1 and F6 bags.
+None of the brands had a lot of choice, Domke being the worst (best?) offender, with only the F2 at first, then F1 (bigger) and F6 (smaller) bags, all basically the same design.
 I purchased two things in the late 80's that stayed with me for a long time.
 A Manfrotto 055 (still going but owned by someone else) and a black F2.
 The F2 has been given away, gifted back and used more or less consistently for 35 years and is pretty much the only thing that has not changed through my whole photographic life.

-Notice the colour variations?
-The main strap has been replaced because it faded a yellowish brown like the front straps and the anchor straps.
+Notice the colour variation.
+The main strap has been replaced because it faded a yellowish brown like the front straps.
 It is a bit of a badge of honour having a faded Domke, but was really a bit too ugly for my tastes.
 Now I have to wait 10-15 years before the strap matches the rest!
-The bag still sits up proudly after all of these years.
+The bag still sits up proudly, with a veteran swagger, even after all of these years.

-Above is a detail shot of the most worn part of the bag and the "lid" pocket (great for valuables), the front straps and amazing "postal" shoulder pad.
-All Domke shoulder straps come with rubber veins running their length to eliminate slipping.
+Above is a detail shot of the most worn part of the bag and the inside "lid" pocket (great for valuables), the front straps and the amazing "postal" shoulder pad.
+All Domke straps come with rubber veins running their length to reduce slipping.
 The shoulder pad is very good at that also and is very efficient at absorbing downward pressure.
-The fluffy mess on the right is left from me cutting of a label clumsily, years ago.
+The fluffy mess on the right is from me cutting of a label clumsily, years ago.

 What does it hold?